arduino/docs-content/content/arduino-cloud/03.tutorials/iot-remote-phone-sensors/iot-remote-phone-sensors.md

 author: 'Jacob Hylén'
 ---

-The Arduino IoT Cloud is already a powerful platform that can help you with setting up your own IoT devices within minutes.
+The Arduino IoT Cloud is a powerful platform that can help you with setting up your own IoT devices within minutes.

 It just got even more powerful with the addition of a new feature - to let you stream sensordata from your phone to the Arduino IoT Cloud.